Confetti on the steps outside Leeds Civic Hall

 5 Tips to Get the Best Confetti Photos at Your Wedding

 4. Trust your photographer to arrange your confetti photos in the best possible spot.
-This might not be the most obvious option but trust us, when it comes to the best light and backdrop, we know where to go!
+This might not be the most obvious option, but trust us, when it comes to the best light and backdrop, we know where to go!

 5. Bring the energy!
 Make sure to embrace the face full of confetti and look up and smile through it all!
 It will no doubt end up in your mouth, your eyes, your hair and in your clothes but that’s all part of the ultimate confetti experience!
+Your pictures will be out of this world!

-GIF of wedding confetti throw
+GIF of wedding confetti moment

 What Are Our Options if It’s Raining Outside?

 Grab a few umbrellas and let’s get to it!
 A little bit of rain never hurt anybody.
 But if you’d prefer to stay dry, why not check with your venue if they allow confetti inside?
-The perfect opportunity to have an indoor confetti photo is as you walk back up the aisle as newlyweds.
-Have a few members of the wedding party hand it out to guests as you’re signing the paperwork!
+The perfect opportunity to have an indoor confetti shot is as you walk back up the aisle as newlyweds.

 If that isn’t an option, you could wait until later in the day after the meal and speeches.
 It’s a great way to get all your guests outside so the room can be turned around for your wedding reception.